-First-year Orientation Advising — Fall 2023
+First-year Orientation Advising — Summer 2024

 Welcome to the College of Education and Health Professions